ikolosov/angular-spring-mvc/README.md

 Once the app is assembled, deploy angular-spring-mvc.war to a Tomcat server.

 a.
 Client-side:
-`the root is index.jsp - it holds all the js scripting logic and css styling.`
+`the root is index.jsp - it holds all the .js scripting logic and .css styling.`

 b.
 Server-side:
 `the entry point is SessionController class, which is Spring MVC @Controller.`